 This protocol allows reliable assessment of the effects of multiple different treatments (including re-purposed and novel drugs) on major outcomes in COVID-19.
 All patients will receive usual care for the participating hospital.

-From version 6.0 of the protocol, a factorial design was used such that eligible and consenting participants may be randomised to one of the treatment arms in Randomisation A and, simultaneously, to one of the treatment arms in Randomisation B.

-Randomisation part A: Eligible patients may be randomly allocated between the following treatment arms (although not all arms may be available at any one time):
+Randomisation part A: Eligible patients may be randomly allocated between the following treatment arms:

-No additional treatment:

-Corticosteroids (children ≤44 weeks gestational age, or >44 weeks gestational age with PIMS-TS only): Favourable immune response modulation by corticosteroids might help treat severe acute respiratory coronavirus infections (including COVID-19, SARS and MERS) and prevent deterioration and the development of cardiovascular adverse events in PIMS-TS.
-Children >44 weeks gestational age with SARS-CoV-2 infection without PIMS-TS will be excluded from this arm (as it is standard practice to treat with low-dose corticosteroids).

-Azithromycin: Azithromycin is a macrolide antibiotic with immunomodulatory properties that has shown benefit in inflammatory lung disease.

-Intravenous immunoglobulin (children >44 weeks gestational age with PIMS-TS only): a 2 g/kg single dose has been shown to be effective in immunomodulation and preventing cardiovascular complications in Kawasaki disease, an inflammatory condition with overlapping clinical features with PIMS-TS.

-Randomisation part B [UK only]: Simultaneously, eligible patients will be randomly allocated between the following treatment arms (provided there are no contraindications and the appropriate consent has been given):

 No additional treatment

-Convalescent plasma: Plasma from patients who have recovered from SARS-CoV-2 infection may contain antibodies that can bind to and neutralise the virus.
-Infusion of convalescent plasma containing high concentrations of neutralising antibody may accelerate clearance of the virus and clinical improvement.

-Synthetic neutralising antibodies: Synthetic human monoclonal antibodies have been developed to bind to and neutralise the virus.
-Such antibodies may accelerate clearance of the virus and clinical improvement.

-Further details on each of these treatment options is provided in Appendix 1 (see section 8.1).
+Azithromycin

+Corticosteroids (children ≤44 weeks gestational age, or >44 weeks gestational age with PIMS-TS only)

+Intravenous immunoglobulin (children >44 weeks gestational age with PIMS-TS only)

+Randomisation part B [UK only]: Simultaneously, eligible patients will be randomly allocated between the following treatment arms:

+No additional treatment

+Convalescent plasma

+Synthetic neutralising antibodies (REGN-COV2) (adults and children ≥12 years old only)

+Randomisation part C (adults ≥18 years old only): Simultaneously, eligible patients will be randomly allocated between the following treatment arms:

+No additional treatment

+Aspirin

 Second randomisation for patients with progressive COVID-19

 Severe COVID-19 is associated with release of pro-inflammatory cytokines, such as IL-1, IL-6 and TNFα, and other markers of systemic inflammation including ferritin and C-reactive protein.3,6,7 There is a possibility that this response may cause or exacerbate lung injury, leading to life-threatening disease.